[ Printer Friendly Version ] [ Report Abuse ]

 “He was a good boy!
 Don’t think he was not good.
 I loved him, he was… he was good.”

-“I’m sure you did,” Gawain said, pausing a moment before continuing: “He was killed shortly after arriving to England, and with Voldemort controlling the Ministry, no one was ever convicted of the crime.
+“I’m sure you did love him,” Gawain said, pausing a moment before continuing: “He was killed shortly after arriving to England, and with Voldemort controlling the Ministry, no one was ever convicted of the crime.
 We suspect that these certain Death Eaters, in Finland, thought that he got scared after seeing the reality of it all and just returned home.
 So now, when they are trying to rebuild their forces, they decided to track him down and have him live up to his promise of serving as one of them… only to be met by his poor mother, and learn that he’s no longer alive.”

 “And they just let you go?”
 Hestia asked, her eyes fixed on Marja.
 “Did you have to defend yourself?”